CumulusNetworks/docs/content/cumulus-linux-42/Network-Virtualization/Ethernet-Virtual-Private-Network-EVPN/EVPN-PIM.md

 The configuration steps needed to configure PIM-SM in the underlay are provided in {{<link url="Protocol-Independent-Multicast-PIM">}}.

-In addition to the PIM-SM configuration, you need to run the following commands on each VTEP to provide the VNI to MDT mapping.
+In addition to the PIM-SM configuration, you need to run the following commands on each VTEP to provide the layer 2 VNI to MDT mapping.

 {{< tabs "TabID37 ">}}